-When it becomes necessary to close the schools as a result of weather or an emergency, it will be announced on television, radio, the district website and an all district SchoolMessenger message will be launched.
+When it becomes necessary to close the schools as a result of weather or an emergency, it will be announced on television, radio, the district website and an all district notification will be sent via Regroup.

 Television StationsKAKE-TV Channel 10 KWCH-TV Channel 12 KSN-TV Channel 3

 KFDI-FM 101.3 KTHR-FM 107.3 KZCH-FM 96.3 B98-FM 97.9

 USD 261 serves breakfast and lunch to the students daily.
 Meals are prepared on site at each facility.
 The district participates in the Federal Hot Lunch Program helping to keep meal costs down.

 Applications for the Child Nutrition Program are available online, in the school offices, at the Food Service Office or download a copy here .
 Eligibility requirements are printed on the applications.

 Students may bring lunch money to school to put on their lunch accounts.
 Checks should be payable to USD 261.
 Our district utilizes the online program, myschoolbucks.com, which allows parents/guardians the ability to manage their child's lunch account online.
 Go to www.myschoolbucks.com to view details of this time saving program.

 Haysville School District values the well-being and safety of our school community.
 In an effort to provide you with the most up-to-date information about critical alerts and day-to-day communications, the district has partnered with Regroup Mass Notification Platform.
 Regroup allows us to send notification messages via telephone, email, text message, or all three methods quickly and efficiently.